Sorbonne Chapel: History

-Exterior: the facades and dome
+Exterior: the façades and dome

 The plan of the church displayed a combination of two different types of buildings.
-The west facade of the church, facing with the city and Place de la Sorbonne, broke with the traditional Gothic three levels and followed the Romanesque style of the Counter-Reform, with two superimposed orders, with Corinthian columns on the lower level and composite pilasters on the upper level.
+The west façade, facing the Place de la Sorbonne, broke from the traditional Gothic three levels and followed the style of the Counter-Reformation, with two superimposed orders: Corinthian columns on the lower level and Composite pilasters on the upper level.

-The north facade faces the Courtyard of Honor, the central courtyard of the college.
-It is the original facade, and takes the form of a classic portico with Corinthian columns and an entablature inspired by the Pantheon in Rome.
+The north façade faces the court of honour, the central courtyard of the college.
+It is the original façade, and takes the form of a classical portico with Corinthian columns and an entablature inspired by the Pantheon in Rome.

-The dome was the first Paris dome to use the classic Roman model of a cupola topped by a lantern.
-It was soon imitated in Paris by the chapel of Val-De-Grace and on an even larger scale by royal church of Les Invalides.
+The chapel's dome was the first in Paris to adopt the classical Roman form of a cupola topped by a lantern.
+It was soon imitated in Paris by the chapel of Val-de-Grâce and on an even larger scale by the royal church of Les Invalides.